 - 1.4.1 The Reading Borough Local Plan was adopted as the Council's official policy on 4th November 2019. - 1.4.2 There is a statutory duty to review a local plan within five years of adoption, which in this case means 4th November 2024.
 A review was carried out in March 2023, and this concluded that there was a need to undertake a Partial Update of the Local Plan.
 The need for the Partial Update arises for a number of reasons including new legislation, changing national and local policy, the results of monitoring existing policies and changes in circumstances on the ground. - 1.4.3 The Partial Update encompasses approximately half of the policies in the Plan.
 Other policies are to be carried forward as already adopted.
-This tracked changes consultation version of the Plan includes all policies, whether or not they are to be updated, for completeness and so that the full context of the updated policies can be seen. - 1.4.4 This version of the Partial Update is the Pre-Submission version, which is the version that the Council intends to submit to the Secretary of State.
-This document is open to consultation, and we welcome your views.
-Please provide any comments by 5 pm on Wednesday 18th December. - 1.4.5 Comments should be made in writing, either by e-mail or post.
-Please e-mail responses to:
+This tracked changes consultation version of the Plan includes all policies, whether or not they are to be updated, for completeness and so that the full context of the updated policies can be seen. - 1.4.4 This version of the Partial Update is the Submission version, which is the version that the Council has submitted to the Secretary of State. - 1.4.5 Submission of the document marks the beginning of a public examination by an independent Inspector, which is likely to include a series of public hearings.
+The Inspector will decide whether the document is sound, legally compliant and complies with the duty to co-operate.
+If it is, it can be adopted as the Council's official policy.
+It is currently expected that this will happen during 2026.